connietran-dev/playlistr/README.md

 Once your friends join, everyone can add tracks to a shared queue and listen to the same songs.
 You and your friends can play the song, pause the song, or skip to the next song for everyone in the room - all in real-time.

+**Check out a demo of Playlistr here:** https://youtu.be/4XF5diFnSIc

 ## Join Playlistr

 To participate, sign in with your Spotify Premium account, and check out Playlistr here: